What this flow does

 Skin tones mismatch → Premium upscale tends to harmonize lighting/tones better.
 Also try targets with similar lighting to the source.

-Artifacts after upscaling → Switch from Basic to Premium; or if you need minimal change elsewhere, run Sharp Keep (outside this flow) after swapping.
+Artifacts after upscaling → Switch from Basic to Premium; if you need minimal changes elsewhere, go to Upscale tool and use Natural or Ultra Clarity modes after the face swap.

 Why this flow is a great default